 You have a smaller Elasticsearch cluster and you’ve noticed that performance seems to have declined recently.
 The response time during searches seems to have gone up, and overall the system just doesn’t seem to perform quite as well as it used to.
 You have already looked at the cluster performance metrics and have confirmed that both index and search response times have increased steadily and remained higher than before.
 So what explains the performance degradation?

-When you look in the Cluster Performance Metrics section of the Elasticsearch Service Console, you see the following metrics:
+When you look in the Cluster Performance Metrics section of the Elasticsearch Service Console, you get the following metrics:

 If you need your cluster to be able to sustain a certain level of performance, you cannot rely on CPU boosting to handle the workload except temporarily.
 To ensure that performance can be sustained, consider increasing the size of your cluster.